nix-community/nixos-vscode-server/README.md

 ## Usage

-If `services.vscode-server.enable` was already set to `true` when trying to connect it should simply work, there is nothing for you to do.
+When the service is enabled and running it should simply work, there is nothing for you to do.